 |2.10||Good-to-have||Think like an 'Achievement Hunter’.

 Some players will attempt to earn every achievement you create.
 Try to provide achievements that cater to this category of players.
 Avoid creating achievements that rely too much on elements beyond the player's control or cannot be earned once the player has made a decision in the game.

-When an achievement icon is displayed in an Android toast or in an iOS achievement controller, the icon is overlaid with a circle and its outer corners are hidden.
+When an achievement icon is displayed in an Android toast, the icon is overlaid with a circle and its outer corners are hidden.
 Make sure that your icon still looks good under these circumstances.

 The following checklist tasks apply to implementing the Leaderboards feature in your game.